-15. Attach Struts to the TMA Support Frame and Lower Truck Brackets as shown in Figure 6, using 1" diameter pins and Retainer Pins for the Struts and 3/4" diameter x 3 1/2" long Grade 5 Bolts.
-Now torque nuts to fully compress lock washers.
+15. Attach Struts as shown in Figure 7, using 1" diameter pins and Retainer Pins at the Lower Truck Brackets, and 3/4" diameter x 3 1/2" long Grade 5 Bolts at connection to Support Frame.
+Torque nuts to fully compress lock washers.